Bloodstone Properties, Facts and Photos

 Article Pictures

 The bloodstone at the top of our article is courtesy of James St. John.
-The tumbled stones and the rough piece are from our collection.
+The rough piece and tumbled stones are from our collection.

 shop now explore our collection of bloodstone